 Welcome to Demon School!
 Iruma-kun Season 2 will have our titular hero, Iruma Suzuki, working up the ranks at Babyls Demon School by becoming a bad boy!
 But how long will it be before the Mairimashita!
 Iruma-kun Season 2 anime comes out?

 Thankfully, the wait for the second season won’t be too bad since the second season was announced at the end of the first season.
 The Welcome to Demon School!
-Iruma-kun Season 2 release date is being scheduled for spring 2021.
-(Please see the release date section below for more details.)
+Iruma-kun Season 2 release date is being scheduled for April 17, 2021, the spring 2021 anime season.

 The first season had two cours.
 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.